charan-kilana/observability-zero-to-hero/day-5/readme.md

 Fluentbit reads logs from the nodes on the k8s cluster and fluentbit forwards to elastic search.
 You can create elasticsearch as a pv and take snapshot of ebs volumes everyday.

+**why not elk??**
+elastic search, logstash and kibana
+Logstash has more rich features comapred to fluentbit.
+You can advance filtering, advance labelling beofre forwarding to elasticsearch.

 # 🏠 Architecture
 ![Project Architecture](images/architecture.gif)